MetPX/sarracenia/_sources/Contribution/Development.rst.txt

 A gate for merging to development is for a second developer to run the flow_tests.
 **For v03, these tests must run:  static_flow, flakey_broker, dynamic_flow, transform_flow**

-Planned by 2022/04/11:

- * stable will be merged from (version 3) development, so the default version for new work is sr3.

- * launchpad has recipes to produce metpx-sr3 packages from the stable branch.
+ * launchpad has recipes to produce metpx-sr3 packages from various branches.

  * The *MetPX Daily* repository is a snapshot of the development branch.

- * The *MetPX Pre-Release* repository should receive versions ending in rcX (release candidate)
+ * The *MetPX Pre-Release* repository should receive versions ending in rcX (release candidate) The packages here from from pre-release branch which comes from snapshots of the development branch.
+   There is also a pre-release-py36 branch for building pre-release packages for older operating systems.

+ * stable comes from on snapshots of (version 3) pre-release branch.

- * The *MetPX* repository should only contain stable releases that have graduated from the rcX series.
+ * The *MetPX* repository should only contain stable releases that have graduated from the rcX series. there is a stable_py36 branch to build packages for older operating systems that have python 3.6 (redhat 8, ubuntu 18, ubuntu 20) or are too old to use hatchling installer.

 sr_insects
 ~~~~~~~~~~